Immortal-Divine/Entropia_Dashboard/README.md

 	+ Gets pinned to the window.

-	+ Up to 10 Keys can be set with a minimum delay of 100ms.
+	+ Up to 10 Keys can be set with a minimum delay of 10ms.
 	 + Multiple Ftools are possible.

+	+ Hotkey Manager

+	+ Custom position on client

 + Terminate